adam-gaia/toml-path/README.md

 ### Examples

 - High level
-  The high level [get_from_file()](https://docs.rs/toml-path/latest/toml_path/fn.get_from_file.html) function offers a convienent way to quickly query toml files.
+  The high level [get_from_file()](https://docs.rs/toml-path/latest/toml_path/fn.get_from_file.html) function offers a convenient way to quickly query toml files.
 The toml file is opened behind the scenes.

 ```rust
 use toml_path::get_from_file;